 *And, conducts public education on the need for transforming our nation's prisons and juvenile institutions into places where inspiring positive values and teaching skills necessary for healthy functioning in our communities are primary goals.

 After 25 years, Lionheart is still moving forward, full tilt, developing resources that will serve for decades, changing lives in profound ways, and making significant contributions to the professional literature and cutting-edge field of social-emotional learning.
-Our recent work, among other things, includes the development and launching of the free online prison volunteer training program attracting hundreds of interested volunteers and professionals; the production of new resources, including videos, to support our adult and youth initiatives and the Power Source Workbook for use in schools nationwide; research, including the Power Source Parenting study funded by National Institutes of Health; development of a correspondence course for prisoners in isolation and carried out by more than 130 volunteer facilitators; creation of a self-study course for use in California prisons by more than 400 inmates in SHU (special housing units); support for prisoner-led Houses of Healing courses in prisons in multiple states to substantially increase availability of programs; donations of thousands of dollars of our materials to support the facilitation of programs nationwide, and distribution of individual free copies of our books to inmates; and, always, we move forward in our fundraising, marketing and media presence.
+Our recent work, among other things, includes the development and launching of the free online prison volunteer training program attracting hundreds of interested volunteers and professionals; the production of new resources, including videos, to support our adult and youth initiatives and the Power Source Workbook for use in schools nationwide; research, including Power Source and Power Source Parenting studies funded by National Institutes of Health; development of a correspondence course for prisoners in isolation and carried out by more than 130 volunteer facilitators; creation of a self-study course for use in California prisons by more than 400 inmates in SHU (special housing units); support for prisoner-led Houses of Healing courses in prisons in multiple states to substantially increase availability of programs; donations of thousands of dollars of our materials to support the facilitation of programs nationwide, and distribution of individual free copies of our books to inmates; and, always, we move forward in our fundraising, marketing and media presence.

 3. What are your organization’s capabilities for doing this?

-For 25 years, the Lionheart Foundation has brought transformative programming to at-risk populations nationwide.
+For more than 25 years, the Lionheart Foundation has brought transformative programming to at-risk populations nationwide.
 Lionheart is a small foundation carrying out large national initiatives and making an enormous difference in the lives of prisoners, highly at risk youth, at risk teen parents, and the professionals who serve them.
 Lionheart programs have positively impacted thousands of individuals in institutions, schools, and community programs throughout the United States, Canada and abroad.

 Robin Casarjian, M.A. is the Founder and Director of the Lionheart Foundation and its National Emotional Literacy Projects.
 She is an educator, public speaker, writer, and consultant.
 In developing and implementing programming for prisoners and youth-at-risk, she draws from her experience as director of a school for at-risk adolescents, as well as extensive experience in education, stress management training, psychotherapy and administration.
 She is author of Forgiveness: A Bold Choice for a Peaceful Heart (Bantam, 1992) and Houses of Healing: A Prisoner's Guide to Inner Power and Freedom (Lionheart Press, 1995), and co-author, with Bethany Casarjian, Ph.D., of Power Source: Taking Charge of Your Life (Lionheart Press, 2003).